cloudogu/gitops-playground/README.md

 The playground installs cluster-resources (like prometheus, grafana, vault, external secrets operator, etc.) via the repo
 `argocd/cluster-resources`.
 See [ADR](docs/architecture-decision-records.md#deploying-cluster-resources-with-argo-cd-using-inline-yaml) for more details.

-When installing Argo CD *and* Flux, the tools are installed using helm imperatively, we fall back to using imperative helm installation as kind of neutral ground.
+When installing without Argo CD, the tools are installed using helm imperatively, we fall back to using imperative helm installation as a kind of neutral ground.

 ### Jenkins